-All persons involved in investigations of complaints shall have a duty to maintain the confidentiality of matters discussed, except as many be required or permitted by law, including the rules and regulations of the District.
-(C-14, Section V.) The Title IX Coordinator will perform law enforcement of an incident for

-Clery Act reporting purposes, without providing any personally identifying information (e.g., name) of the victim.
-(C-14, Section IX.A.)
+All persons involved in investigations of complaints shall have a duty to maintain the confidentiality of matters discussed, except as may be required or permitted by law, including the rules and regulations of the District.
+(C-14, Section VI.)
+The Title IX Coordinator will inform law enforcement of an incident for Clery Act reporting purposes, without providing any personally identifying information (e.g., name) of the victim.
+(C-14, Section IV.B.)

-ELAC will maintain as confidential any accommodation or protective measures provided to the victim, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.
+East Los Angeles College will maintain as confidential any accommodation or protective measures provided to the victim, to the extent that maintaining such confidentiality would not impair the ability of the institution to provide the accommodations or protective measures.